 Laura initially joined the Export Council of Australia in 2021 as an intern with the ECA Edge unit.
 Now, she is responsible for managing the esteemed 2021 Export Awards program in both New South Wales and Western Australia.
 Through this program, she works with stakeholders in public and private spheres to ensure that exporters receive the recognition they are due.

 Prior to joining the team, Laura was actively involved in her university’s student associations, which naturally prompted an interest in not-for-profit organisations in her professional career.
-Outside of her commitments to the ECA, she is the Head of Publications in the Australia Malaysia Business Council’s NSW Chapter.

 She holds a Bachelor of Arts degree from the University of Sydney with a double major in Government & International Relations and Political Economy.